RandyChen233/Deep-Fault-Localization-Three-Phase-Transmission-Lines/README.md

 ![image](https://github.com/user-attachments/assets/04237ea8-a9e3-45f4-a1d1-d1cb2671c22a)

 I used a for-loop to vary the lengths of the distributed parameters line blocks to simulate the variable location of the three-phase faults.
 Each sample is run for 2 seconds, and within each sample, the three-phase faults are randomly triggered based on the pulse generator.
 The period for the pulse generator is set to 10 sampling times.
 For more details regarding the parameters used in the Simulink models, please reach out to me.
+Note: the Simulink model is adapted from [this example](https://www.mathworks.com/help/dsp/ug/fault-detection-and-localization-in-three-phase-power-transmission.html) from the Simulink community

 ## Model Architecture